ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Stored Procedures Manual.md

 The UTL_FILE package enables writing and reading by accessing the text tiles which are managed by the operation system.

-The procedures and functions which are comprised of the UTL_FILE package are listed in the following table below.
+The procedures and functions which are comprising the UTL_FILE package are listed in the following table below.

 | Procedures/Functions | Description                                                  |
 | -------------------- | ------------------------------------------------------------ |